 Coverage: We know the overall extent of CO from previous observations, including wide field single dish maps.
 A single ALMA beam covers only a small part of the galaxy, but a rectangular grid of 137 pointings spaced by ~half of the primary beam does manage to encompass most CO emission.
-Mosaics of up to 150 pointings per Science Goal (SG) are allowed by the Cycle 6 call.
+Mosaics of up to 150 pointings per Science Goal (SG) are allowed by the Cycle 7 call.

-Sensitivity and Mosaicing: Entering the mosaicing parameters and a required sensitivity of 3 mJy/beam directly into the OT, the integration time calculator (which takes into account the overlapping of the mosaic fields) estimates an observing time of ~2.3 minutes per mosaic position.
-With 137 fields we expect that the program will need about 5.5 hours on source, or just over 9 hours with overheads.
-The OT estimates that 52 overlapping pointings will be needed for the 7-m Array requiring about 75 hours total, and a similar amount of time for the total power observations.
+Sensitivity and Mosaicing: Entering the mosaicing parameters and a required sensitivity of 3 mJy/beam directly into the OT, the integration time calculator (which takes into account the overlapping of the mosaic fields) estimates an observing time of ~2.1 minutes per mosaic position.
+With 137 fields we expect that the program will need about 4.8 hours on source, or just over 7.6 hours with overheads.
+The OT estimates that 52 overlapping pointings will be needed for the 7-m Array requiring about 40 hours total, and about 78 hours for the total power observations.